sheProgram/project1/README.md

 Tiffany Truong: Union

-Extra features: Implemented Unit Test Class using JUnit Test Framework on "LinkedBagTest.java" & "ResizableArrayBagTest.java"
+**Extra features**: Implemented Unit Test Class using JUnit Test Framework on "LinkedBagTest.java" & "ResizableArrayBagTest.java"

 A link to your screencast on some video streaming website.
 The screen cast should introduce your names and demo run your code, and each person should talk about their code briefly.
 Please make it shorter than 3 minutes.
 (Hint: you can edit the video – concatenate/delete video sections.)